 And the most recent consumer price index report indicated that inflation was cooling, but affordability—and therefore homebuying demand—remains elusive.

-In this backdrop, American Homes 4 Rent has continued to do what it does best: provide a reliable, accessible housing alternative to residents across the country who are understandably wary of making significant financial decisions at this uncertain juncture.
+In this backdrop, AMH has continued to do what it does best: provide a reliable, accessible housing alternative to residents across the country who are understandably wary of making significant financial decisions at this uncertain juncture.

 As the market continues to whiplash, we’ve doubled down on our strategy, which has proven successful over the last decade of our business: steady supply growth and continued investment in our people.